CoMMALab/cricket/README.md

 ## Compilation Instructions

-See either the provided Dockerfile or follow the instructions for compilation in a Conda environment.
+Follow the instructions for compilation in a Conda environment.

 Set up the environment:
 ```bash